Horbenkodev/hugo-blog/content/posts/software-development-do-it-inhouse-or-outsource/index.md

 Learn about company's **reputation.** See what projects they have developed, check their customers feedback, find out how long this company has been already operating in the market and so on. <a href="https://www.b2blistings.org/">B2B companies</a> with many years of experience have plenty information about them on the Web.
 They would gladly show you their portfolio and give you contacts of previous customers.
 After all, a tree is known by its fruit.
 Learn about a fruit that company provides and what others think of it.

-Last but not least - **[right estimation](https://anadea.info/blog/how-to-solve-agile-estimation-problem).** You can find your dream team, you like everything about them and particularly their temptingly low development cost estimate.
+Last but not least - **right estimation.** You can find your dream team, you like everything about them and particularly their temptingl low development cost estimate.
 However, if they underestimated your project and unexpected additional costs will spring up in the course of development, you can run out of budget before the project is ready to release.
 If you don't want to end up with an unfinished product, check twice that the estimate is fair, accurate and there are no pricing games.

 ## Conclusion